Filling of closed Surfaces: Fat graphs

 We construct a topological surface with boundary corresponding to a fat graph $G$ as described below.
 We take a closed disc corresponding to each vertex and a rectangle corresponding to each edge.
-Then we identify the sides of the rectangles with the segments of the boundary of the discs according to the ordering of the edges incident to a vertex.
-In this way, we obtain the oriented topological surface denoted by $\Sigma(G)$ corresponding to a given fat graph $G$.
-Thus, we can talk about the number of boundary components, genus and many other topological notions of fat graph.
-We define $\sigma_{\infty}:= \sigma_1 * \sigma_0^{-1}$ and denote the set of orbits of $\sigma_{\infty}$ by $E_{\infty}$. \begin{lemma} Given a fat graph $G=(E, \sim, \sigma_1, \sigma_0)$, the number of boundary components of the surface $\Sigma(G)$ is the number of orbits of $\sigma_{\infty}$. \end{lemma} We give an explicit example of a fat graph and count its boundary components. \begin{example} The graph is given by $G=(E, \sim, \sigma_1, \sigma_0)$ where \begin{enumerate} \item $E=\{\vec{e}_i, \cev{e}_i|\ i=1,2,3 \}$ is the set of oriented edges.
+Then we identify the sides of the rectangles with the boundary of the discs according to the order of the edges incident to a vertex.
+The local picture at a vertex of degree four is given in Figure~\ref{fig:1}.